Houthi chief vows to fight militants, sees Libya-style strife

 DUBAI The leader of Yemen's powerful Houthi movement vowed on Sunday to pursue Islamist militants behind suicide attacks anywhere and said the country was in danger of descending into Libya-style turmoil.

-He also criticized the U.N.
+He also criticised the U.N.
 Security Council, saying it was led by countries that plotted "evil" against others.

 Violence has been spreading across Yemen since last year when the Iran-allied Houthis seized Sanaa and advanced into Sunni Muslim areas, leading to clashes with local tribes and al Qaeda and energizing a southern separatist movement.